d0tTino/GeneCoder/docs/gui_tutorial.md

 Use the buttons at the bottom of each tab to start the selected operation.
 The updated dashboard highlights per-oligo dropout flags, coverage heatmaps and recovery percentages so you can see how the multi-oligo pipeline behaves immediately after a run.

 After encoding completes, GC and homopolymer metrics are shown.
+The app uses the same enforced defaults as the CLI (45–55% GC and a three-base homopolymer cap).
-If they fall outside recommended ranges, a **Fix Sequence** button allows automatic adjustment.
+If a sequence violates those guardrails, a **Fix Sequence** button allows automatic adjustment.
 Clicking it displays the fixed DNA snippet and updated metrics.

 Example: encode any file, then click **Fix Sequence** when the suggestion text appears to view the corrected sequence.